If you find yourself constantly stepping over red, blue, and yellow plastic bricks, then chances are you have a Lego fan living in your home.

 For more fun ways to teach parts of speech, check out our sticky notes parts of speech activity.

 When you mix a child’s interests with what they are learning, it’s a win-win situation for everybody.

-Using Lego blocks to teach sentence structure makes learning fun.
+Using blocks to teach sentence structure makes learning fun.
 You may also like our printable silly sentence activity.